 Being in that other side.

-Oscar challenges us to consider the concept of “being on the other side.”
-He connects us to profound experiences that we all face.
-This idea has captivated him for an extended period.
-As a result, he engages in conversation about themes as decay, transformation and identity, influenced by both external forces and internal struggles.
-He translates his intimate experiences with loved ones onto the canvas, serving as a genuine (re)source.
-Oscar paints and interprets with an intuitive approach that is heartfelt and sincere, free from excessive embellishments, slightly primitive, and in its most pure form.
+Oscar challenges us to delve into ‘being in that other side.’
+He connects us to profound experiences that we all can face.
+As a result, he engages ‘conversation’ about themes on the bitter side, influenced by both external forces and internal struggles.
+He also translates his experiences with affected loved ones onto the canvas, as a true (re)source.
+Oscar paints and interprets with an intuitive approach that is heartfelt and sincere, free from excessive embellishments, slightly primitive and in a pure form.

 Intersections and relevance.